simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 ### Background

 Hypertension or elevated blood pressure is a serious medical condition that significantly increases the risks of diabetes, heart, brain, kidney, and other diseases.
 According to the WHO, an estimated 1.28 billion adults aged 30-79 years worldwide have hypertension, with two-thirds living in low- and middle-income countries.
-Only 1 in 5 adults with hypertension have their blood pressure under control.
-Diabetes is also a leading cause of death and disability, affecting 0.5 billion people worldwide, the majority in low- and middle-income countries.
+Only 1 in 5 adults with hypertension have their blood pressure under control<sup>1</sup>.
+Diabetes is also a leading cause of death and disability, affecting 0.5 billion people worldwide, the majority in low- and middle-income countries<sup>2</sup>.

 Given the high prevalence and co-morbidity of hypertension and diabetes, they are often treated together in primary care settings.
 Having a single digital tool to manage these patients is critical.